pkb/obsidian-extensions-list/plugins/zettelkasten-llm-tools.md

 ## Installation through Community Plugins Registry

 - Navigate to Community Plugins tab in Obsidian
-- Click "Browse" \
+- Click "Browse"
 - Search for "Zettelkasten LLM Tools"
 - Select to install plugin
 - Navigate to Community Plugins tab in Obsidian
 - Select "Options" icon next to "Zettelkasten LLM Tools"
-- Fill in OpenAI API Key
+- Fill in OpenAI API key and Anthropic API key

 ## How to use